Olusegun Obasanjo Presidential Library: History

-The library is a resemblance of the presidential library system from the United States.
-The concept of Presidential Library started in 1939 by President Franklin D. Roosevelt of America who donated his official documents for national use.
-The country passed into law in 1955, the Presidential Libraries Act to formalize this project for national archive of all American Presidential documents and materials in office.
+The library resembles the presidential library system from the United States.
+The concept of the Presidential Library started in 1939 by President Franklin D. Roosevelt who donated his official documents for national use.
+The country passed the Presidential Libraries Act into law in 1955 to formalize this project for a national archive of all American Presidential documents and materials in office.

-The Olusegun Obasanjo Presidential Library was conceived in 1988 to immortalize him and it was actualized after he became the president of the Federal Republic of Nigeria.
-The idea to establish the Olusegun Obasanjo Presidential Library remained just an idea until 10 years later when Chief Olusegun Obasanjo rose from prison to the State House as Nigeria’s second elected Executive President.
+The Olusegun Obasanjo Presidential Library was conceived by Nyaknno Osso in 1988 to immortalize him, and it was actualized after he became the president of the Federal Republic of Nigeria.
+The idea to establish the Olusegun Obasanjo Presidential Library remained just an idea until 10 years later when Chief Olusegun Obasanjo rose from prison to the State House as Nigeria's second-elected Executive President.
 He soon established the Office of Presidential Libraries (Libraries, Research and Documentation) with a stated mission to see the OOPL idea translated into reality.

-On November 12, 2002, the Olusegun Obasanjo Presidential Library Foundation was incorporated as a not-profit organisation to advise, promote and encourage the establishment, growth and development of the Library, to coordinate its activities and provide support for its programmes.
-The Foundation’s Board of Trustees was charged with mobilising private sector interest and funding to construct, furnish, maintain, and protect the Library complex’s buildings and its holdings.
+On November 12, 2002, the Olusegun Obasanjo Presidential Library Foundation was incorporated as a non-profit organisation to advise, promote and encourage the establishment, growth, and development of the Library, coordinate its activities and provide support for its programmes.
+The Foundation's board of trustees was charged with mobilising private sector interest and funding to construct, furnish, maintain, and protect the Library complex's buildings and its holdings.